 30. Weird communist architecture

-There sure are a lot of weird buildings in Albania that hark back to communism, but my favourite is the Pyramid, or Piramida in Tirana.
+Some of the most interesting things to see in Albania are the weird buildings that hark back to communism, especially when looking for things to do in Tirana.
+My favourite is the Pyramid, or Piramida in Tirana.
 Designed by communist leader Enver Hoxha’s daughter 3 years after his death, the pyramid was once a museum all about Hoxha’s life, but since 2001 it has been part television broadcasting centre, part carpark and part tourist attraction, with local kids and tourists climbing to the top.
 Regardless of whether you choose to climb the Pyramid or not, it’s still a super interesting building and worth checking out.

 31. Old men